Forever's End: Production

-The movie was filmed on location in Eaton (farmhouse scenes), Cincinnati (city scenes), and West Chester, in Ohio, and in Newport and Corinth, Kentucky (field scenes).
+Of the film, Schroder stated that his goal was to "retain a level of cinematic “realism” that is so vivid that above and beyond just entertaining the audience, we create real characters, real people facing very real horrors, and thus, very frightening realities."
+Filming took place during 2011 and filming locations included Eaton (farmhouse scenes), Cincinnati (city scenes), and West Chester, in Ohio, and in Newport and Corinth, Kentucky (field scenes).
 Closing credits are featured over Mimi Page's "Jigsaw", performed by the film's actresses Charity Farrell and Lili Reinhart.

 Release

 The film was released to cable video on demand on October 14, 2014, and to digital VOD and DVD on November 25, 2014.
+Prior to this the film screened at multiple film festivals such as Dances With Films.

 Reception

 Bears Fonté of AMFM Magazine writes that the film "feels deceptively simple, but any film in which trust and insanity plays such a big role is bound to be packed with revelations and twists.
 Add to that, it is just breathtaking to look at, and the sound and score really feel like a much higher-budgeted film."

+Film Threat criticized the film's pacing while overall praising the film, noting that "I’m very much interested in what the story is and where it’s going, when perhaps the film is more interested in who Sarah is and how to grow her character.
+Even there, I think you could do the same thing in less time BUT I’m willing to concede that, if that was the goal, it succeeds there regardless."

 Accolades

 The Fancine 2013 Best Actress award was given to Charity Farrell.
 The film's music received a Silver Jury Prize at the 2014 Park City Film Music Festival.